-Most organizations have a security incident management process in place.
+Most organisations have a security incident management process in place.
 But few have tested it.
-When (not if) your organization is attacked, how will you respond?
+When, not if your organisation is attacked, how will you respond?
+How will the operational side of your organisation - and the communication arm of your organisation - react?
 How will the IT department react?
-How will the operational side of your organization-and the communication arm of your organization-react?
 How will they work together to understand the problem, remediate the problem, and let partners and customers know what's going on?
+How will you contain the damage you may experience?

-To prepare for the inevitable attack, your organization should be asking the following questions now:
+To prepare for the inevitable attack, your organisation should be asking the following questions now:

-- Who should be contacted during and after an incident? - Which groups and individuals should be engaged? - · Which third parties will you need to notify or engage? - Which customers or external users will you need to alert?
+- Who should be contacted during and after an incident? - Which groups and individuals should be engaged? - Which third parties will you need to notify or engage? - Which customers or external users will you need to alert?
 What will you tell them?
-How will you tell it to them? - And what about regulators and the role of privacy and legal groups in your organization?
-How will you engage them? - And ultimately, how quickly can you contain a security breach and restore your organization to normal operation?
+How will you tell them? - What about regulators and the role of privacy and legal groups in your organisation?
+How will you engage them? - Ultimately, how quickly can you contain a security breach and restore your organisation to normal or better operation?

-Having answers to the key questions and many more organization specific questions can help you bounce back quickly after an attack.
+Having answers to the key questions and many more organisation specific questions can help you bounce back quickly after an attack.
 But answering the questions is just part of the equation.
 Testing your answers is critical.

-To do that, many organizations are carrying out cyber simulations to test their true cybersecurity preparedness and to determine the usefulness of existing crisis management and security incident management processes.
-Cyber simulations are interactive techniques that immerse participants in a simulated attack scenario to help organizations evaluate their response and preparedness.
-Traditional cyber threat preparedness assessments focus on evaluating technology controls and incident response plans.
+To do that, many organisations are carrying out cyber simulations to test their true cybersecurity preparedness and to determine the usefulness of existing crisis management and security incident management processes.
+Cyber simulations are interactive techniques that immerse participants in a simulated attack scenario to help organisations evaluate their response and preparedness.
+It gives organisations a much needed and valuable reality check to improve your resilience.

-Such simulations involve not only technology, but the people involved in responding to incidents.
-Organizations should include not just their IT staff when simulating cybersecurity incidents.
-They should involve their operational staff and upper-level business leadership in simulations, too.
+Traditional cyber threat preparedness assessments focus on evaluating technology controls and incident-response plans, where as cyber simulations involve not only technology, but also the people involved in responding to incidents.
+Organisations should include not only their IT staff, but also their operational staff and senior business leadership and boards when simulating cybersecurity incidents.

-- Know how departments will work togethe during a cyber-attack - Know how you will engage regulators as well as observers such as privacy groups. - Know how you will engage partners and customers - Simulate incident management, bringing in IT and other departments to test your preparedness.
+- Know how departments will work together during a cyber-attack. - Know how you will engage regulators as well as observers, such as privacy groups. - Know how you will engage partners and customers - Simulate incident management, bringing in leadership, the board, operations and IT to test your preparedness.